dottjt/refactor-me/README.md

 - Get Docker tests to output some colours.
 - Make it either `dev` or `development`, not both.
 - Fix up the README documentation and clean up a heap of stuff.
-- Maybe use Yarn?
+- Maybe use Yarn.
-- Fix some of the redundancy, especially with the seeding.
+- Fix some of the legacy redundancy, especially in regards to the seeding during testing.

 ## Discovered Errors